-Note: For supported releases of Microsoft SQL Server, see the chapter "System Information" in the CA Automation Point Release Notes.
+Note: For supported releases of Microsoft SQL Server, see "Software Information" in the Installation Guide.

 After you install (or upgrade) a CA Automation Point server on one machine, you need to install (or upgrade) a remote database.

 To install a remote database